delapuente/qasmsim/README.md

 ## Building from sources

-Current version of qasmsim is very limited.
+Current version of qasmsim CLI utility is very limited.
 You can test it by doing:

 ```sh
 $ cargo run < samples/bell.qasm